dgallitelli/IOTStreamMining-TPT/README.md

 1 	define window size W
 2	define window counter C
 3 	for every item i in the stream S
+4 		if item i is monitored
-4 		increase counter of item i by 1 (or add new item with count 1) 5		increase C by 1
+5			increase counter of item i by 1
+6		else new item with count (#window) +1
+7		increase C by 1
-6		if C = W
+8		if C = W
-7			decrement all counters by 1
+9			decrement all counters by 1
-8			remove items with 0 count
+10			remove items with 0 count
-9 			reset C to 0
+11			reset C to 0
 ```

 The actual count of each item depend on the window size.
 Still, it is possible to find the same frequent itemset; if `stream-size = N` and `window-size = W = 1/e`, then the **frequency error** is `f_e = eN`.